-Hotel accidents can involve everything from Slip, Trip and Falls, assault and batteries, bed bugs, to foodborne illness.
-Accidents can involve every department including the valet, casino, show venues, restaurants, walk-ways, elevators, and hotel rooms.
-Criminal activity is often a problem that no hotel personnel can necessarily predict, however, certain events may be repetitive and become not only foreseeable but create liability for the hotel.
-If you have been in an accident in a Las Vegas hotel or casino, contact our Las Vegas Hotel and Casino Injury Lawyers to get the compensation you deserve.
+Hotel accidents can involve everything from Vegas slip and fall accidents, assaults and batteries, bed bugs, and foodborne illness.
+Accidents can involve every department, including the valet, casino, show venues, restaurants, walkways, elevators, and hotel rooms.
+Criminal activity is often a problem that no hotel personnel can necessarily predict; however, certain events may be repetitive and become not only foreseeable but also create liability for the hotel.
+If you have been in an accident in a Las Vegas hotel or casino, contact our Las Vegas hotel and casino injury lawyers to get the compensation you deserve.

 Video, Camera, and Digital Tape Recording

 Cameras link the casino to the “eye in the sky” as a protection of the casino against gaming cheats.
-In addition, it protects the casino in the event of a crime whether it be a robbery or assault as it records events that occur throughout the premises.
-Many victims believe there accident must have been recorded due to the multitude of cameras.
+In addition, it protects the casino in the event of a crime, whether it be a robbery or assault, as it records events that occur throughout the premises.
+Many victims believe the accident must have been recorded due to the multitude of cameras.
 This is not always the case.
 Hotels have a duty to protect and preserve evidence.
 See the landmark case of Fire Ins.
 Exchange v.
 Zenith Radio Corp., 747 P.2d 911, 914 (Nev.
 1987).
-This case was the benchmark that set up consequenses for the destruction of evidence.
-Thus, the hotels and casinos must preserve the video reports that contain accidents, or risk that their case be dismissed, or an adverse jury instruction intructing the jury that the missing item must be inferred to benefit the victim.
+This case was the benchmark that set up consequences for the destruction of evidence.
+Thus, the hotels and casinos must preserve the video reports that contain accidents, or risk that their case be dismissed, or an adverse jury instruction instructing the jury that the missing item must be inferred to benefit the victim.

 Pictures, Photographs, and the Incident Report

-Much of the accident facts are preserved in the incident report which is usually drafted and assembled by the hotel security.
+Many of the accident facts are preserved in the incident report, which is usually drafted and assembled by the hotel security.
 These items are typically not disclosed to the victim and are held internally by the casino.
-A lawsuit must be filed to obtain these documents.
+A Las Vegas premises liability lawsuit must be filed to obtain these documents.

 Payment of Medical Fees – Hotel Medical Facilities

-Injured persons who wish to settle their own claim run many risks.
+Injured persons who wish to settle their own Vegas injury claim run many risks.
 First, what is the appropriate settlement amount?
 Often, the victim is simply ignored once they return home.
-For those fortunate to receive an offer, it is usually followed by a “release of claims” which permanently and forever releases the claim.
+For those fortunate to receive an offer, it is usually followed by a “release of claims,” which permanently and forever releases the claim.
 Signing such a release should be reviewed by a legal professional.
 It is not uncommon to receive false promises regarding the claim.
 “Medical expenses will be taken care of.”
 Then, the calls are never returned, and no proof exists of the promise.
-Risk management departments are also governed like insurance companies by the Nevada Fair Claims Practices act, as well as numerous insurance regulations.
-The regulations concerned with here are the provisions that deal with handling claims.
+Risk management departments are also governed like insurance companies by the Nevada Fair Claims Practices Act, as well as numerous insurance regulations.
+The regulations concerned here are the provisions that deal with handling claims.
 False promises are illegal.
-Moreover, any suggestion for you to not seek an attorney is a sure sign.
-For more information see: CHAPTER 598A – UNFAIR TRADE PRACTICES.
+Moreover, any suggestion for you not seek an attorney is a sure sign.
+For more information, see: CHAPTER 598A – UNFAIR TRADE PRACTICES.

 Additional Nevada Hotel Injury Information